et9719/GreenwoodAS/README.md

 - Details of the areas that the company works in.
 - A section for customers to get to know greenwoods team members.
 - photos of previous work done by the company.
-- A list of all of the services the company can provide.
+- A list of all the services the company can provide.
 - A form for clients to contact Greenwoods services.

-The client want the website to be easy to use as they often get older clients, so the site should be simple and easy to work your way around, not over complicated.
+The client wants the website to be easy to use as they often get older clients, so the site should be simple and easy to work your way around, not over complicated.

 ## User Expectations

-- As a user, I want to be able to easiy navagate through the website.
+- As a user, I want to be able to easily navigate through the website.
-- As a user, I want to see the staff before they arrive at my property to do a job, so i have a   better idea of who I am inviting into my home.
+- As a user, I want to see the staff before they arrive at my property to do a job, so I have a   better idea of who I am inviting into my home.
 - As a user, I want to see the quality of their work before booking them to do a job.
-- As a user, I want to easily see if they can offer the service im looking for.
+- As a user, I want to easily see if they can offer the service I'm looking for.
 - As a user, I want to be able to easily get in contact with the company to book a job.

 ## Wireframes